American detective writer Rex Stout once quipped that there are two kinds of statistics: the kind you look up and the kind you make up.

 While that is a useful approach in giving statistics understandable form in the minds of your audience, you can be even more interesting if you can find a way to draw your audience right into that form.

-An example of how to present your statistics as relevant is the video “102 Statistics on What Gets Shared On Twitter the Most”.
+An example of how to present your statistics “102 Statistics on What Gets Shared On Twitter the Most”.

 These are the kinds of statistics people who use Twitter will pay attention to.
 They will make notes; they will ask for copies of the presentation to be sent to them later.

 That’s because it is relevant information to their personal and corporate marketing initiatives.
 They can put these statistics to work right away.
 The numbers are relevant in the sense of “I need to know this right now,” and “I will make changes tomorrow in how I do certain things because I am receiving these statistics today.”

 Writing numbers on a board or presenting statistics as a black and white text quote is boring.